UzL-ITS/undeserved-trust/README.md

 # undeSErved trust
-This is is the repository accompanying the "undeSErVed trust: Exploiting Permutation-Agnostic Remote Attestation" paper published in WOOT21 (Citation will be added after once the proceedings are published).
+This is is the repository accompanying the "undeSErVed trust: Exploiting Permutation-Agnostic Remote Attestation" paper published in WOOT21 (Citation will be added once the proceedings are published).
 The paper will also be submitted to arXiv soon.
 As some parts of the attack in the paper depend on the exact binary layout of a binary, reproducing the results from scratch, and therefore adapting the attack to a new binary, is a bit tedious.